 |Weight||3.25 lbs||1.1 lbs||2.1 lbs||0.84 lb|

 The MB8600 is our top pick, but it is not supported by all ISP’s.
-In that case, the SB8200 is a great runner up.
+In that case, the SB8200 is a great runner-up.
 If you want a detailed breakdown of all of the differences, view our full comparison.
 Motorola MB8600 vs ARRIS SB8200.

 Best DOCSIS 3.1 Modem Router Combo?